-Since small business owners typically try to perform their own bookkeeping part-time, evenings, and weekends after a long week, you should make an effort to avoid these common entrepreneur mistakes.
+Since small business owners start off trying to perform their own bookkeeping often part-time, evenings, and weekends after a long week it often introduces mistakes that can be avoided.

 A ProAdvisor is a QuickBooks-certified independent accounting pro who can provide strategic insights to drive small business success.
 A ProAdvisor pushes more than numbers—they can help make your business the best it can be.
 Discover why small businesses are more successful with an accounting pro.

 We are tested each year and certified by Intuit on a range of products as your QuickBooks ProAdvisor and here to help businesses get the most out of their accounting software.

 Every small business owner should have at least some understanding of daily record-keeping practices and principles.
 Even if you hire an accountant to manage your books, you need to have a basic knowledge of how things work to ensure they’re being processed correctly.